nicklalone/CIST_2500/06_Sampling_Intervals/Day1.md

 This might be easier to describe with pictures.

 ![An image of populations vs samples](/images/finite.jpg)

 ![An image of populations vs samples](/images/infinite.png)

 ## <a id="df"></a>Data Frames
-Data Frames are simple to define yet obsesively difficult to understand.
+Data Frames are simple to define yet obsessively difficult to understand.
 This is maybe one of those concepts that will be easily overthought.
 In light of that, I wanted to offer a few different definitions.

 Elements:
 > A unit of data for which the definition, identification, representation, and permissible values are specified by means of a set of attributes.
 [OECD](https://stats.oecd.org/glossary/detail.asp?ID=538#:~:text=A%20data%20element%20is%20a,of%20a%20set%20of%20attributes.)

 The definition of the population elements is its explicit definition so that members of a field crew can determine whether the site visited is a member of the target population.
 [Salmon Monitoring](https://groups.nceas.ucsb.edu/monitoring-kb/resources/statistical-definitions/element-of-a-population.html)